 Benefits of Shared Well Agreements

-• Must each property have its own water flow meter?
+• Should each property be required to install its own flow meter?

 Gather & Verify the Information